-- (1) At the request of the proprietor of the European patent, unitary effect shall be registered by the European Patent Office in the Register for unitary patent protection. - (2) Unitary effect shall only be registered if the European patent has been granted with the same set of claims in respect of all the participating Member States.
+- (1) At the request of the proprietor of the European patent, unitary effect shall be registered by the European Patent Office in the Register for unitary patent protection. - (2) Unitary effect shall be registered only if the European patent has been granted with the same set of claims in respect of all the participating Member States.